Skip to Main Content

 Let’s give a little history here.
 Takata is one of the largest makers of airbags in the world.
 Companies like Honda, Nissan, Ford, Chrysler, Toyota, and BMW all made cars that used Takata airbags.
 The company has had issues with their airbags for almost 15 years.
 In 2000, there were multiple complaints filed with the National Highway Traffic Safety Administration of customers with rupturing airbags.
 In 2004, Takata ordered tests on their product and found evidence of the defect, that could be fatal, and did not report it.

 Let that sink in for a moment.
-This company, that was trusted with creating a device that was suppose to save it’s customers in the event of an accident, knowingly allowed a defect in their product to go out, unreported, for over 11 years!
+This company, that was trusted with creating a device that was supposed to save it’s customers in the event of an accident, knowingly allowed a defect in their product to go out, unreported, for over 11 years!

 The Defect